HL7/case-reporting/input/pagecontent/ersd_jurisdictions_codesystem_description.md

 ### Overview

-RCKMS provides jurisdiction information in the form of a FHIR CodeSystem resource that is available for download via web service API.
+Jurisdiction information is provided in the form of a FHIR CodeSystem resource that is available for download via web service API.

 ### CodeSystem